USCIS Case Status: Check Your Application Progress

 The USCIS case status online tool will usually provide sufficient information to update you.
 However, there are various other ways in which you can obtain further information, including:

-submitting a case inquiry: by submitting an online inquiry through the USCIS e-request portal, you can get the answer to all kinds of questions.
+Submitting an online inquiry through the USCIS e-request portal can provide the answer to all kinds of questions.
 The e-request portal is a resource for applicants with certain case inquires and services requests, for example, if your case is outside normal processing times of the office dealing with your application or petition, you have not yet received any notice by mail and how to correct any typographical errors.

-using USCIS’s online virtual assistant: by using Emma, an interactive virtual assistant available 24/7, you can obtain immediate responses to your questions about USCIS services and be directed to the right information on the website.
+Emma is an interactive virtual assistant available 24/7, from which you can obtain immediate responses to your questions about USCIS services and be directed to the right information on the website.
 Emma also has a ‘Live Chat’ feature that enables you in certain instances to reach live assistance if Emma cannot answer your question.
 This is available through Monday to Friday, from 8am-8pm Eastern Time.

 If you still have questions or concerns around your filing, it is often worth exploring the USCIS website yourself for further information.
 This contains detailed information about all different kinds of matters.
 The USCIS case status online landing page also provides useful links to:

-For those of you who do not have internet access, or are otherwise unable to check your case status online, you can call the USCIS Contact Center on 1-800-375-5283.
+For those without internet access, or are otherwise unable to check your case status online, you can call the USCIS Contact Center on 1-800-375-5283.
 If you are outside the US, call 212-620-3418.
 To check your USCIS case status by telephone, you will again need your 13-digit receipt number and follow the prompts provided by the USCIS Interactive Voice Response (IVR) system.
 When you call this number for a case status update, you will not be speaking directly with a USCIS officer, where you will get an electronically recorded message stating the date that your case was filed and the approximate timeframe for the approval.

 For live assistance by telephone, you may be waiting some time, so it is always better to use the online self-help tools and digital inquiry channels where at all possible.
 Equally, where self-service is available, the IVR will not present an option for a caller to reach live service.